spring-projects-experimental/spring-boot-thin-launcher/README.md

-In this example the second startup will be slightly faster, depending on the size of the classpath, but up to a few hundred milliseconds on afast server, and more in a constrained environment.
+In this example the second startup will be slightly faster, depending on the size of the classpath, but up to a few hundred milliseconds on even a fast server, and more in a constrained environment.

 It also works fine with profiles, so, for example, if `myapp.jar` contains a `META-INF/thin-rapid.properties` you could do this:

 ```
-$ java -jar myapp.jar --thin.profile=rapid --thin.compute > thin-super.properties
+$ java -jar myapp.jar --thin.profile=rapid --thin.classpath=properties > thin-super.properties
 $ java -jar myapp.jar --thin.profile=super
 ```